Hamilton Beach TrueAir Review: Is It a Good Investment?

 RATING

-The Hamilton Beach TrueAir is a popular, very affordable, and easy-to-maintain air purifier.
-It uses a permanent HEPA-grade filter that doesn’t need to be replaced.
+The Hamilton Beach TrueAir is a popular, affordable, and easy-to-maintain air purifier.
+It features a permanent HEPA-grade filter that doesn’t require replacement, making it cost-effective in the long run.

 • The Hamilton Beach TrueAir is an incredibly affordable air purifier, making it one of the most cost-effective options I’ve tested.